Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Optimal Algorithm for Single Tree

 \begin{lemma} Consider two swapping trees $\T_{ik}$ and $\T_{kj}$ each of height at most $\hh -1$ over paths $P_1: i \leadsto v \leadsto k$ and $P_2: k \leadsto v \leadsto j$, each of which contains a common node $v\not=k$.
 Then there exists two swapping trees $\T_{iv}$ and $\T_{vj}$ each of height at most $\hh -1$ over paths $P'_1: i \leadsto v$ and $P'_2: v \leadsto j$ such that: (i) $P'_1$ is a subset of $P_1$, and $P'_2$ is a subset of $P_2$, and (ii) generation latency of $\T_{iv}$ is no greater than that of $\T_{ik}$, and generation latency of $\T_{vj}$ is no greater than that of $\T_{kj}$. \end{lemma}

-\blue{ Lemma 1 implies that if the swapping trees $\T_{ik}$ and $\T_{kj}$ corresponding to the latency values $T[i,k,\hh-1]$ and $T[k,j,\hh-1]$ have a common node, then there exist swapping trees that have matching or better latency without common nodes that can be used to build an optimal-latency tree over $(i,j)$.}
+Lemma 1 implies that if the swapping trees $\T_{ik}$ and $\T_{kj}$ corresponding to the latency values $T[i,k,\hh-1]$ and $T[k,j,\hh-1]$ have a common node, then there exist swapping trees of equal or better latency without any common nodes and these trees can be used to build a lower-latency tree over $(i,j)$.

 \para{Overall DP Algorithm and Optimality.} Our DP-based algorithm for the \spp problem for a given $(s,d)$ pair is as follows.
-We use a DP formulation based on Eqn.~\ref{eqn:dp-usage} and the corresponding base case values to compute optimal generation latency $T[s, d, \hh, 100, 100]$ and the corresponding swapping tree $\T$.
+We use a DP formulation based on Eqn.~\eqref{eqn:dp-usage} and the corresponding base case values to compute optimal generation latency $T[s, d, \hh, 100, 100]$ and the corresponding swapping tree $\T$.
 Then, we throttle the tree $\T$ as described in paragraph (1) above.
-The below theorem states that the throttled tree thus obtained has the optimal (minimum) expected generation latency among all throttled trees.
+The below theorem \tqbl{(see Appendix~\ref{app:dp} for proof)} states that the throttled tree thus obtained has the optimal (minimum) expected generation latency among all throttled trees.

-\begin{theorem} The above described DP-based algorithm returns a throttled swapping tree over $(s,d)$ with minimum expected generation latency (maximum expected generation rate) among all throttled trees over the given $(s,d)$ pair. \end{theorem} \eat{ \begin{prf} (sketch) Let T be the DP tree, with a rate of \tau.
-We throttle it (easy to see that the throttling process is well-defined, and returns a throttled tree with rate \tau).
-Let us assume there is another throttle tree $T_1$ of lower latency.
-Then, DP could not have returned $T$. \end{prf} }
+\begin{theorem} The above described DP-based algorithm returns a throttled swapping tree over $(s,d)$ with minimum expected generation latency (maximum expected generation rate) among all throttled trees over the given $(s,d)$ pair. \end{theorem}